 Rains have started making its appearance here and there, not enough but promising some respite for farmers and the rest of us.
 Considering the atrocities we commit, nature is being kind to us and we have a lot to grateful for.
 Everybody is hopeful it will rain but I don’t see resolutions to change our ways.
 When will that happen?

-What we need in our food is seasonality, locality and diversity , where we explore various traditional varieties of grains, pulses- unpolished and semi polished , natural unprocessed sweeteners, cold pressed oils , native fruits and vegetables all grown, processed, transported and stored organically.
+What we need in our food is seasonality, locality, and diversity, where we explore various traditional varieties of grains, pulses- unpolished and semi-polished, natural unprocessed sweeteners, cold pressed oils, native fruits and vegetables all grown, processed, transported and stored organically.
 We should be using our creativity to prepare interesting dishes with it.
-World over famous chefs have turned to farm to plate cooking be it in Europe, US or India.
+World over famous chefs has turned to a farm to plate cooking be it in Europe, US or India.
 Dan Barber has written a wonderful account about his own experiences of running a restaurant within an organic farm called “The Third plate”.

 SHARE it! ... and spread the good word!